metamath/lamp-guide/docs/index.md

 The earliest selected step is the "Replace what" and the later step is the "replace with"; in this case that's what we want.

-> Click on "Find subsitution".
-Notice that it shows a valid substitution
+> Click on "Find substitution".
+Notice that it shows a valid substitution‡
 > that replaces multiple work variables.

 Again, notice that "Replace what" doesn't need to be a single work variable.